-Located three miles west of Superior, AZ and just over 60 miles from Phoenix, Boyce Thompson Arboretum State Park is Arizona's oldest and largest botanical garden.
+Located 3 miles west of Superior, Arizona, and just over 60 miles from Phoenix, Boyce Thompson Arboretum State Park is Arizona's oldest and largest botanical garden.

 Set alongside unspoiled native Sonoran Desert vegetation with a backdrop of rock formations, Boyce Thompson Arboretum offers both beautiful walks and the chance to learn more about desert vegetation.

 And it's all close enough to make a great day trip from Phoenix.

 The Boyce Thompson Arboretum was founded by natural resource developer and philanthropist Colonel William Boyce Thompson.

 One of his ventures was Magma Mine in Superior.
 He built a home, Picket Post, in the Arizona hills, and shortly thereafter purchased over 400 acres of land around the property.
 He selected Franklin J. Cider of the University of Arizona to establish an arboretum on a portion of that land in the 1920s.
 Its initial mission was to study the plants of the desert and to make the results available to the public.

 The arboretum entered into an agreement with the University of Arizona in the 1960s.
 It became part of the Arizona State Parks system in 1976.

 Over 3 miles of nature trails weave through the arboretum.
 The trails take you past gardens and exhibits that recreate various deserts of the world and offer scenic views of the arboretum and the land around it.
 When walking the trails, be sure to wear a hat, sunglasses, and sunscreen.
 Don't forget to bring plenty of water, and always stay on the path.

 The Main Loop Trail is 1.5 miles long.
 It begins at the visitor center and is the main trail through the garden.
 You should allow at least 2 hours to walk the trail and its offshoots.